 Alright, you have the means.
-You have a great credit rating, you can get pretty much any credit cards you want and can spend tons of money on them and pay them off each month.
+You have a great credit rating, you can pretty much get any credit cards you want and can spend tons of money on them and pay them off each month.
 However you have no idea where or when you want to travel but you know you want to do so eventually since you love to travel.
 What do you do?
 The answer is simple.
 You stick to credit cards that give you multiple redemption options for when that time eventually comes.
 The best route is to go is with a trio of hybrid credit cards.
-Hybrid card just happen to be Rewards Canada's favourite type of rewards cards!
+Hybrid cards just happen to be Rewards Canada's favourite type of rewards cards!

 What is Rewards Canada's Ultimate "I have no idea what travel rewards I want" Credit Card portfolio?
 It is the following three cards:

-Hybrid cards give you best of both worlds when it comes to travel rewards.
-They give you the ability to use a frequent flyer program like Air Canada's Aeroplan or the ability to book travel yourself with any one you like and allow you to use the points to pay for that travel.
+Hybrid cards give you best of all worlds when it comes to travel rewards.
+They give you the ability to use a frequent flyer program like Air Canada's Aeroplan or the ability to book travel yourself with any one you like and to use the points to pay for that travel.
 By collecting points with hybrid credit card programs you are providing yourself the most possible booking options and travel rewards for your points.
 Thus if you have no idea or plans on how you want to use your rewards just yet, we recommend grabbing three of Canada's favourite hybrid cards.

 The first and primary card in this portfolio is Canada's number one travel rewards credit card - the American Express Cobalt Card.
 Plain and simple it is the most rewarding card in Canada.
 The card earns 5 points per dollar spent on groceries, dining out, coffee shops, bars, food delivery and so on.
 So what does 5 points per dollar mean?
 That means you are getting at a minimum a 5% return.
 If you choose to redeem points with Amex's Use Points for Purchases option you can redeem 1,000 points for a $10 credit.
-Whether it is a purchase travel or simply order from Starbucks, you can redeem against that charge with this option.
+Whether it is a travel purchasel or simply order from Starbucks, you can redeem against that charge with this option.
 That's how 5 points becomes 5%.
 But the card gets better returns than that.

 Redeem for travel with Amex's other redemption options and you can see returns of 10%, 15% or even more than 20%.
 Now we're talking!
 Want to get even more?
 Convert the points earned to Air Canada Aeroplan, British Airways, or Marriott Bonvoy.
 Those 5x points equates to 5 Aeroplan points, 5 BA Avios or 6 Bonvoy points.
-Aeroplan and Avios carry a minimum value of 1.5% cents while Bonvoy points, in our mind carry a value of at least 1 cent each, which gives you a 6% to 7.5% return at a minimum.
+Aeroplan and Avios carry a minimum value of 1.5 cents while Bonvoy points, in our mind carry a value of at least 1 cent each, this means your 5x points gives you a 6% to 7.5% return at a minimum.
 Redeem for high end hotels or business class flights and that's where your 20%+ return comes in.
 You can also use them for Amex's Fixed Points for Travel option and those 5x points can provide up to a 10% return!
 Simply unbeatable.

 The high earning doesn't end there - the card also earns 3 points per dollar on popular streaming services in Canada, 2 points per dollar on travel, gas and transit (including ride sharing) and then 1 point per dollar on everything else.
 Ultimately you'll want to put as much of your spending on this card as possible for food & drink purchases, streaming services, gas stations, transit and travel.
 The only time you wouldn't is if the merchant doesn't accept American Express.